azdavis/azdavis.net/posts/en/limitations-opportunity.md

 Meanwhile, in dynamically typed languages, like JavaScript, Python, and Ruby, there is no built-in static typechecker, and thus type annotations are never necessary.
-Usually they are not even _possible_ to write: the language has no static types, and thus affords no syntax for static type annotations.
+Usually they are not even _possible_ to write, since the language has no static types, and thus affords no syntax for static type annotations.

 ### Limitation: Incompleteness